guoyingtao/Mantis/README.md

 }
 ```

-* CropViewController has two modes
+* CropViewController has two modes:

   * normal mode

-  Under this mode, you can use CropViewController as normal one.
+  In normal mode, you can use a set of standard CropViewController photo editing features.
 <p align="center">
     <img src="Images/Screen Shot.png" height="300" alt="Mantis" />
 </p>